 - Identify common types of supported and suspended scaffolds.

-- Identify who is qualified to design, construct, and inspect scaffolds.
+- Identify who is qualified to design, assemble, and inspect scaffolds.

-- Identify the key design and construction requirements for scaffolds, including the maximum intended load.
+- Identify the key design and assembly requirements for scaffolds, including the maximum intended load.

 - Identify the hazards posed by working on scaffolds, including instability or collapse, falls, being struck by falling objects, overloading, and electrocution.

 - Identify the requirements and controls that protect against falls, falling objects, and electrical hazards.

 The goal of this lesson is to enable learners to recognize basic types of supported and suspended scaffolds and their capacity requirements, their basic design and assembly requirements, and the basic hazards posed by scaffold work and their controls.

 - Scaffold Hazards and Controls

 - 29 CFR Part 1926, Subpart L, Scaffolds: 1926.451, 1926.452, 1926.454